emiketic/emiketic.github.io/_posts/2018-02-16-sendbird-for-building-react-native-messaging-apps.markdown

 tags: react react-native es6 javascript sendBird
 image: /assets/article_images/2016-05-04-create-your-own-download-manager/e.jpg
 ---
-Sending messages with apps has become a worldwide top use on mobile device and  messaging applications have becaming more ubiquitous.
+Sending messages with apps has become a worldwide top use on mobile device and  messaging applications have became more ubiquitous.

 In this blog post, we will share with you our experience with messaging applications.